Laker girls hold off Fremont

 Madelyn Cress hit a three-pointer and Jada Rhonehouse made a layup to bring the score to 30-27 early in the fourth.
 Minutes later, Eva Foulk converted a corner three to bring the Eagles within three points once more, 35-32.
 That, though, is where the home team’s run would end.

-Lakeland’s Allie Hillman hit a dagger three to extend her team’s lead, while Hartsough scored the final four of her game-high 14 points in the final two minutes of the game, including a pair of free throws with less than 20 seconds left – she was 8-of-10 from the stripe in the game – to seal the win.
+Lakeland’s Allie Hillman hit a dagger three to extend her team’s lead, while Hartsough scored the final four of her game-high 14 points in the final two minutes of the game, including a pair of free throws with less than 20 seconds left to seal the win.
+The junior was 8-of-10 from the stripe in the game.

 Fighting back was something the Eagles had to do all night.
 After a slew of turnovers and rushed shots to start the game put Fremont (4-6, 1-3 NECC) in a hole early, trailing 11-3, the Eagles strung together several runs.